BasicsHome and Search

 At some time Henry was elected to the Brentford Local Board and his name is on the inscription dated 1883 at the Sewage Pumping Station.
 14.6.1884 the Middlesex Independent advertised that Henry CROXFORD was chairing a meeting of the Brentford Conservative Association.

-In 1891 Elizabeth was living at Holly House, Brentford with her daughter, Elizabeth and son in law, Charles BRADEN (61), a miller born in St Andrews.
+In 1891 Elizabeth was living at Holly House, Brentford with her daughter, Elizabeth and son in law, Charles BRADEN (61), a miller born in St Andrew's Holborn.
 There were 6 children, a niece and a servant.

 The grave stone at South Ealing Cemetery shows that Elizabeth died on January 30th 1900.